We are ONE church committed to ONE mission with ONE people in ONE place for LIFE!

 From the beginning, we have asked people to make a commitment to Christ and his church.
 The mission is serious.
 The laborers are few.
 The obstacles are many.
 And Jesus only talked about one brand of Christianity – radical commitment!
 At Providence, our core commitments come out of our identities as believers related to God.

 - We Gather throughout the week.
-Why?
-God is our Father, and that makes us a family.

 Every member makes all four commitments as part of our covenant with one another.